matsest/bicep-registry-demo/3-consume/README.md

 ## Description

 After completing [the second part](../2-publish/README.md) we now have a modules published to our Bicep Module Registry.
-From the [first part](../1-registry/README.md) we also have a dedicated resource group for workload deployments (`bicep-workload-demo`) and a service principal set up with permissions to pull from the registry and deploy to the workload resource group.
+From the [first part](../1-registry/README.md) we also have a dedicated resource group for workload deployments (`bicep-workload-demo`) and a service principal set up with permissions to pull from the registry and deploy to a workload resource group.

 This part will consume modules from the registry for a template deployment.
 The [template we are going to use](./main.bicep) is consuming the [containerapp module](../2-publish/modules/containerapp/main.bicep) from the previous step.